pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

 6. Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
 Make sure the Declaration is valid!

-7. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+7. Using Postman, use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Past the declaration into Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**

-8. Use the **BIG-IQ Check AS3 Deployment Task** and **BIG-IQ Check AS3 Deployment** collections to ensure that the AS3 deployment is successfull without errors:
+8. Use the **BIG-IQ Check AS3 Deployment Task** and **BIG-IQ Check AS3 Deployment** calls to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>